Washington-University/HCPpipelines/README.md

         100307
         Found 1 T1w Images for subject 100307
         Found 1 T2w Images for subject 100307
-        About to use fls_sub to queue or run PreFreeSurferPipeline.sh
+        About to use fsl_sub to queue or run /home/user/projects/Pipelines/PreFreeSurfer/PreFreeSurferPipeline.sh

 After reporting the number of T1w and T2w images found, the `PreFreeSurferPipelineBatch.sh` script uses the FSL command `fsl_sub`